danwalterlink/vault/dnd.brew.md

   - while starved and without adequate hit dice additionally gives you one level of exhaustion.

 maneuvers for martials

-weapon masteries, tool and crafting more important.
-- exploits and boni tied to specific weapon family.

-complexity creep
-there's cost to smaller chunks. -> paper; more choices and prone to "bookkeeping" more granular, pregens. classes work more like pregens, because I can essentially build classes and their amalgamations from these chunks.
-[[residual ancestry]], [[trait doctoring]] and [[typecasting]] inverts and restricts this bottom up, extremely granular approach to retrofit the class structure presented in previous dnd editions.

 degrees of success:
 combat: critical failure/success